-Once someone has become tolerant to the drug, their body has become physically dependent.
-This means that their body and brain have become used to operating with a certain amount of the drug in its systems, and without it they will not be able to function normally.
+Once someone has become tolerant of the drug, their body has become physically dependent.
+This means that their body and brain have become used to operating with a certain amount of the drug in their systems, and without it, they will not be able to function normally.

-If, after developing a dependence to the drug, someone suddenly stops using they will experience withdrawal symptoms.
+If, after developing a dependence on the drug, someone suddenly stops using, they will experience withdrawal symptoms.
 The severity of withdrawal symptoms will depend on the severity of the addiction.
-Someone who has been using large doses of cocaine over a long time will likely experience more uncomfortable withdrawal compared to someone who has only used smaller doses less frequently.
+Someone who has been using large doses of cocaine for a long time will likely experience more uncomfortable withdrawal than someone who has only used smaller doses less frequently.

 Possible withdrawal symptoms from cocaine include:

 Treatment for cocaine addiction starts with detoxing from the drug.
 Detoxing from cocaine typically takes about a week.
 Breaking the chronic use cycle of this drug can be extremely difficult.
-During the first few days without cocaine, individuals will experience intense cravings for the drug, which increases the risk of relapse.
+During the first few days without cocaine, individuals suffering from cocaine addiction will experience intense cravings for the drug, which increases the risk of relapse.

 To lessen the risk of relapse, entering a medically-assisted detox program in an inpatient treatment center can be helpful.
 Treatment facilities can provide the support individuals need to lead a drug-free life.